Discounted Cash Flow Calculation for WSE:PEP using 2 Stage Free Cash Flow to Equity Model

-Mr. Michal Michalski, Ph.D. has been President of the Management Board of Polenergia SA and has been its Member of Management Board of Polenergia SA since November 12, 2016.
-Mr. Michalski has been a Director of the Business Development in Polenergia since 2012.
-He supervises the Division of Development Projects in Polenergia, responsible for investments in wind energy sector.
+Mr. Michal Michalski, Ph.D. has been President of the Management Board of Polenergia SA since January 23, 2019 and has been its Member of Management Board since November 12, 2016.
+Mr. Michalski was a Director of the Business Development in Polenergia since 2012.
+He supervised the Division of Development Projects in Polenergia, and was responsible for investments in wind energy sector.
 He has been working with Kulczyk Investments Group since 2001.
 He supervised, participated and managed investment projects in oil & gas and energy sectors.
 Mr. Michalski is a graduate from Poznan University of Economics (Foreign Trade) and he gained post graduate degrees Executive Studies in Finance” at SGH.
 In 2001, he holds a Ph.D. in Economics (“The theory of enterprise value for shareholders”).

 Insufficient data for Michal to compare compensation growth.

-Insufficient data for Michal to establish whether their remuneration is reasonable compared to companies of similar size in Poland.
+Michal's remuneration is higher than average for companies of similar size in Poland.

 Director of Investment Department